ebiiim/crowi-docker/README.md

 # Crowi Docker image

-- Using the latest Crowi that supports MongoDB Atlas
+- Using the latest [Crowi](https://github.com/crowi/crowi) that supports MongoDB Atlas
 - With custom favicon loader
-- With K8s examples
+- With K8s manifests

 ## Usage